Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/01-QC-quality-raw-reads.md

 > 3. What is the length of the new longest read and its associated average quality score?
 >
 >> ## Solution
->>   1. Initially there were 692,758 reads in the filtered file there are 666,597 reads so 26,161 reads have been removed by the quality filtering
+>>   1. Initially there were 316,251 reads; in the filtered file there are 	311,172 reads; so 5079 reads have been removed by the quality filtering
->>   2. Initially there were 3,082,258,211 bases and after filtering there are 	3,023,658,929 base which means filtering has removed 58,599,282 bases
+>>   2. Initially there were 	1,324,863,094 bases and after filtering there are 		1,303,931,978 base which means filtering has removed 20,931,116 bases
->>   3. The longest read in the filtered file is 229,804bp and it has a mean quality score of 6.7
+>>   3. The longest read in the filtered file is the same as before: 49893bp and it has a mean quality score of 9.3.
 > {: .solution}
 {: .challenge}